Porter-smith/Astro-Firebase-Template/README.md

 # Astro 3.0 Firebase template
-This is a site template to get you started Firebase Auth and Astro, This is a fork of https://github.com/kevinzunigacuellar/astro-firebase-template fixing the breaking changes that were in 3.0 as well as some warnings
+This is a site template to get you started Firebase Auth and Astro,

+This code is a fork of https://github.com/kevinzunigacuellar/astro-firebase-template fixing the breaking changes that were in 3.0 as well as some warnings

 ## Getting started